Reproducing and debugging kernel builds

 Download the builder container image locally

-Information about which container image and tag was used to build the kernel is provided in the job we found in the previous step, towards the top of the logs:
+Information about which container image and tag was used to build the kernel is provided in the job we found in the previous step, at the top of the logs:

 Use podman